 Fun Food Friday: Chicken Fingers Recipe

 If you missed last week's show, you can still watch it on our Facebook page here: Shibaguyz on Facebook and leave comments and ask questions there… we answer them all!
 And don't miss out on another LIVE episode!
-We're LIVE From the Kitchen every Monday and Friday at 6:30pm PT (2:30am GMT) on our page here: Shibaguyz on Facebook
+We're LIVE From the Kitchen every Friday at 5:30pm PT (1:30am GMT) on our page here: Shibaguyz on Facebook

 What Ya Need

 In a shallow bowl, whisk egg, buttermilk and 1/2 of your spices.
 Add your sliced chicken to this mixture and allow to marinate for at least 4 hours, preferably overnight.

 Preheat over to 275 degrees In a separate shallow bowl, combine the flour, cornstarch, and remaining garlic powder, salt and paprika.

 Spoon in 3-4 Tablespoons of the buttermilk marinade into the flour mixture and stir a bit.
 This was a BIG deal during the live broadcast with folks LOVING this tip.
 The idea is to make some thick spots to stick to the chicken.
 This will make crunchy bits when frying...mmmmm… crunchy bits… *slurp* Sorry… where were we?
 Oh… moving on…